 Why Terry padded shorts made a difference

 Here’s where I noticed the difference with the Terry padding versus other pants I’ve tried before.
 The chamois extends beyond your butt and the padding itself.
 This helps you avoid chafing and getting a Peloton saddle sore and hot spots.
 Wearing this Terry brand shorts, I was the most comfortable I’ve been riding since getting my Peloton cycle.

 Best gel bike seat cover

-Another way to make the Peloton seat hurt a little less is to invest in a Peloton seat cover.
+Another way to make the Peloton bike seat seat hurt a little less is to invest in a Peloton seat cover.
 As I said earlier, when we purchased our Peloton bike, I was not new to spinning.
 Even so, I had to admit it, the Peloton seat hurts.
-When you press on it, it seems squishy enough.
+When you press on it, it seems cushioned and soft enough.
 But a couple of 45-minute Power Zone rides and, man, your butt hurts.

 Why I chose this bike seat cushion cover